Is your legacy infrastructure protected against unplanned downtime?

 Solaris Operating System Structure

-Sun Microsystems played a pivotal role in developing the platform-independent programming language Java and the Java runtime environment (JRE).
-Thus, Solaris systems inherently come with a Java virtual machine (JVM) and the Java Development Kit (JDK).
+Sun Microsystems made important contributions to the evolution of platform-independent programming languages such as Java and the Java runtime environment (JRE).
+Solaris inherently provides the Java Virtual Machine (JVM) and the Java Development Kit (JDK).

 Sun’s Extensions for Solaris OS